 Matthew Gizzi, Richmond College ‘13, attended the show with his father.
 He said his father had the tickets since Christmas and was excited to finally use them.
 He added that although he could not remember the title of a song that he particularly enjoyed, he enjoyed the band’s music.
-Gizzi said that he had initially found Snarky Puppy’s music in the music library on the second floor of the Booker Hall of Music.
+Gizzi said he had initially found Snarky Puppy’s music in the music library on the second floor of the Booker Hall of Music.

 Nicole Pradas, a senior dance student, said, “Snarky Puppy is the perfect mix of jazz and funk.”
-She said that she had enjoyed the show and that the band’s enthusiasm and infectious rhythm had the crowd grooving.
+She said she had enjoyed the show and that the band’s enthusiasm and infectious rhythm had the crowd grooving.

 After the show, the band went out into the hall to meet fans and sign whatever was placed in front of them.
-One woman gave her phone to be signed by the band, and a Snarky Puppy member said that this was a first for him.
+One woman gave her phone to be signed by the band, and a Snarky Puppy member said this was a first for him.